rzubek/mies/README.md

 Finally, this is not an all-purpose tool: it doesn't have a lot of bells and whistles, it only makes simple blogs, and it makes them quickly.

-But a static blog makes for very fast load times, and minimal administrative hassle, compared to a dynamic blog engine like WordPress - I'm not interested in administering web servers and sql databases anymore :)
+But a static blog makes for very fast load times, and minimal administrative hassle, compared to a dynamic blog engine like WordPress - I'm not interested in administering web servers and sql databases anymore 😎

-Additionally, on a more personal note: it's built in C# on .NET, which I use every day anyway; not having to install big toolchains like Ruby just to update a simple blog is very nice
+Additionally, on a more personal note: it's built in C# on .NET, which I use every day anyway; not having to install big toolchains like Ruby just to update a simple blog is very nice.